CelliesProjects/eStreamPlayer32/README.md

 An web-based esp32 program to play webradio and mp3/aac files from a lamp or llmp server.

--  You control eStreamPlayer with your phone, pc or tablet.
+-  Control eStreamPlayer with your phone, pc or tablet.
 -  Play your local files.
 -  Play preset radio stations.
 -  Add new urls and save them to favorites.

-Sound output comes from an external i2s dac.<br>Currently <b>generic i2s dacs</b> (with `BCK`, `WS` and `DOUT` pins), <b>M5Stack Node</b> and <b>AI Thinker A1S AudioKit</b> are supported.
+Sound output comes from an i2s dac.<br>Currently <b>generic i2s dacs</b> (with `BCK`, `WS` and `DOUT` pins), <b>M5Stack Node</b> and <b>AI Thinker A1S AudioKit</b> are supported.

+When flashed to an M5Stack with the Node base you can see some information on the display.

+The M5 with its slick design and rounded corners also has a rather good [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor).

+![m5screen](https://user-images.githubusercontent.com/24290108/104571384-4e3fa400-5653-11eb-96ae-2202fb19acbf.png)

+### Limitations

-eStreamPlayer is written for local playback over http.
+eStreamPlayer is written for file playback over http.

+The esp32 does not speak NFS or SMB which are common ways to share files over a network.
-The esp32 does not speak 'real' filesystems and uses a php script on the server to navigate the music folders.
+<br>Instead eStreamPlayer uses a php script on the server to navigate the music folders.
 You will need to copy this script to the server.

 But if you don't have a local music server you can still use eStreamPlayer to tune in to web radio stations and add your own radio stations to presets and favorites.

-When flashed to an M5Stack with the Node base you can see some information on the display.

-The M5 with its slick design and rounded corners&trade; also has a rather good [WAF](https://en.wikipedia.org/wiki/Wife_acceptance_factor).

-## M5 Stack display

-![m5screen](https://user-images.githubusercontent.com/24290108/104571384-4e3fa400-5653-11eb-96ae-2202fb19acbf.png)

-## Web interface Screenshots
+### Web-interface screenshots

 #### File info overlay